lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 Our code gets even more verbose since we can't use pretty things like `a + b` or `a >= b` when working with our data anymore and instead have to use ugly function calls like `_mm512_add_pd(a, b)` and `_mm512_ge_pd(a, b)`

-All those `__mm512_*` functions are our x86 instrinsics; They each map directly to a specific assembly instruction provided by the AVX-512 feature.
+All those `__mm512_*` functions are our x86 intrinsics; They each map directly to a specific assembly instruction provided by the AVX-512 feature.
 I've heard folks say one of the drawbacks to programming with Intel x86 intrinsics is how hard it makes it to read the code, but frankly I think it's pretty easy once you learn to break it down.
 Here's how to read the function calls:
 * `_mm512` at the front means we're using 512-bit registers - the `ZMM` registers we mentioned before.
 If we wanted to with `YMM` or `XMM` registers we'd replace the `512` with `256` or `128` respectively
 * the `pd` at the end is short for "Precision Double", aka a 64-bit floating-point value.
 We'd replace this with `epi64` if we wanted to work on 64 bit integers instead of floats
-* everything between those two pieces describes the specific operation. `add` means we're adding, `mul` means we're multipling, `storeu` and `loadu`  means we're storing and loading (and not worrying if the memory address is 64-byte aligned, hence the "u" for "unaligned"), etc.
+* everything between those two pieces describes the specific operation. `add` means we're adding, `mul` means we're multiplying, `storeu` and `loadu`  means we're storing and loading (and not worrying if the memory address is 64-byte aligned, hence the "u" for "unaligned"), etc.
-You can browse through the available operations and their short descriptions on [Rust's doc page for x86_64 instrinsics](https://doc.rust-lang.org/core/arch/x86_64/index.html) or go straight to the source with [Intel's Instrinsics Guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#expand=4789)
+You can browse through the available operations and their short descriptions on [Rust's doc page for x86_64 intrinsics](https://doc.rust-lang.org/core/arch/x86_64/index.html) or go straight to the source with [Intel's Intrinsics Guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#expand=4789)

 You may have noticed that all of our intrinsics calls live inside of `unsafe` blocks.
-The Rust compiler goes to [great pains](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html) to ensure any code you write is "safe" and doesn't do things like access invalid memory, modify data shared between threads, or other things that can lead to "undefined behavior" and represent a [significant source of security vulnerabilities in software](https://www.keysight.com/blogs/en/tech/nwvs/2024/03/21/the-impact-of-rust-on-security-development).
+The Rust compiler goes to [great pains](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html) to ensure any code you write is "safe" and doesn't do things like access invalid memory, modify data shared between threads, or other things that can lead to "undefined behavior" and result in a [significant source of security vulnerabilities in software](https://www.keysight.com/blogs/en/tech/nwvs/2024/03/21/the-impact-of-rust-on-security-development).

 Since our intrinsics calls compile straight to hand-picked assembly instructions, we prevent the compiler from doing things like bounds checks on our loads, or even such basic safety checks as *ensuring valid assembly for the target CPU* (what if we're compiling for an x86 cpu without AVX-512 or even, \*gulp\* an ARM CPU?!).
 Wrapping the intrinsics code in an `unsafe` block is sort of like signing a liability waiver: we acknowledge that Rust is not providing its normal safety guarantees to code within the block, and it's incumbent on us, the programmer, to ensure our code is "safe".

-We avoid out-of-bounds memory accesses in our SIMD loops by ensuring `i` never refers to an element less than `SIMD_WIDTH` (which equals 8, as defined above) elements from the end, so when we pull 8 64-bit elements with `_mm512_loadu_pd` or write 8 elements with `_m512_store_pd`, we're never going past the end of our vectors.
+We avoid out-of-bounds memory accesses in our SIMD loops by ensuring `i` never refers to an element less than `SIMD_WIDTH` (which equals 8, as defined above) elements from the end, so when we pull 8 64-bit elements with `_mm512_loadu_pd` or write 8 elements with `_m512_storeu_pd`, we're never going past the end of our vectors [^1].

+[^1]: That's the Rust Vector type - analogous to a python list or Java ArrayList - not a SIMD vector

 And we make sure we actually *have* AVX-512 functionality available with that `#[cfg(...)]` block above our function.
-That annotation tells the compiler to only include and compile this function when it's compiling for a CPU with the x86_64 architecture with the AVX-512 feature.
+That annotation tells the compiler to only include and compile this function when it's compiling for a CPU with the 64-bit x86 architecture and the AVX-512 feature.
 The AVX-512 requirement is probably sufficient, but we'll include the x86 requirement anyway - a bit of extra safety, with the added bonus of telling any future readers of our code who may not be familiar with AVX-512 that it's related to the x86 architecture.
-We include the same thing above our benchmark, so it only gets included when we're building for the proper machine
+We include the same thing above our benchmark, so the benchmark only gets included when we're building for the proper machine

 ```rust
 #[cfg(all(target_arch = "x86_64", target_feature = "avx512f",))]